01

 Testing & Quality Assurance

-Everything passes a full QA checklist before it reaches you.
+Every AI application must pass a full QA checklist before client review.
 We test with normal inputs, edge cases, adversarial inputs, and real-world samples.
-Every connected system is tested end-to-end with live data.
-We review at least 20 real sample outputs by hand before presenting anything.
+We verify every connected system end-to-end with live data, confirm response times are within acceptable thresholds, and review at least 20 real sample outputs by hand before presenting anything.

-Security is non-negotiable.
-All API keys are stored in secrets managers and never hardcoded.
-Your data is handled with privacy requirements in mind throughout.
+Security is non-negotiable: all API keys are stored in secrets managers, never hardcoded.
+Your data is handled in compliance with privacy requirements throughout.

 QA checklist